StoneDetector: Conventional and versatile code clone detection for Java: Related Work

 Token-based clone detectors use a lexer and/or parser for transforming raw source code into token sequences, which are then further analyzed to find matching code fragments.
 In this way, minor code edits, e.g., renaming of variables, can be easily handled.
 While token-based tools have in general shown good performance in the detection of near-miss code clones, more recent tools also provide good capabilities in the detection of large-gap Type 3 code clones featuring many code edits~\cite{DBLP:conf/icse/WangSWXR18,DBLP:journals/access/LiuWFWL19,DBLP:journals/access/WuWYCXR20}.
 Furthermore, modern token-based clone detectors typically scale up to large code bases with several hundred million lines of code~\cite{DBLP:conf/icse/SajnaniSSRL16}.

-\emph{CCFinder}~\cite{DBLP:journals/tse/KamiyaKI02} lexes two source code fragments into token sequences, thereby transforming some tokens according to certain rules, e.g., replacing mapping identifiers to a common token.
+\emph{CCFinder}~\cite{DBLP:journals/tse/KamiyaKI02} lexes two source code fragments into token sequences, thereby transforming some tokens according to some rules, e.g., replacing mapping identifiers to a common token.
 The thus normalized token sequences are then handed over to the suffix tree algorithm for finding matching code fragments.
 Note that, as some of the above-mentioned text-based tools work quite similarly, the differentiation between text- and token-based approaches to clone detection is rather not strict.
 In subsequent work, the authors provided a flexible tokenization mechanism for easily extending the tool towards additional programming languages~\cite{DBLP:conf/apsec/SemuraYCI17}.
 The suffix tree in its generalized form is also used by G\"ode and Koschke in their tool \emph{iClones} for incremental code clone detection, i.e., detection of code clones in evolving code bases~\cite{DBLP:conf/csmr/GodeK09}. \emph{CP-Miner} uses frequent subsequence mining for finding interleaved token subsequences in case of reordered statements or inserted code within code lines~\cite{DBLP:journals/tse/LiLMZ06}.
 The token-based clone detector \emph{SourcererCC} uses optimized indexing and filtering techniques for reducing the number of candidate code fragments when searching for code clones.
 In this way, the tool supports scalable clone detection for large code repositories with hundreds of millions of lines of code~\cite{DBLP:conf/icse/SajnaniSSRL16}.
-Scaling clone detectors for large codebases has also been the focus of subsequent research~\cite{DBLP:conf/wcre/LiWRSPZHM20}.
-Another token-based technique is described by~\citet{DBLP:journals/ese/Ragkhitwetsagul19}, their tool \emph{Siamese} uses token sequences with different levels of abstractions and methods from document retrieval on their N-gram vector representations.
+Scaling clone detectors for large codebases has also been the focus of subsequent research~\cite{DBLP:conf/wcre/LiWRSPZHM20}. \emph{CloneWorks} also uses a token-based approach combined with several techniques to scale and fasten clone detection, including Jaccard similarity metric, sub-block filtering heuristics, index creation and partitioning~\cite{DBLP:conf/icse/SvajlenkoR17a}.
+Another token-based technique is described by~\citet{DBLP:journals/ese/Ragkhitwetsagul19}, their tool \emph{Siamese} uses token sequences with different levels of abstractions and methods from document retrieval on their n-gram vector representations.
 As a result, they are able to provide a scalable method for the detection of Type 1, 2, and 3 code clones.